dorababu067/coding-growth/content/posts/sql/02/basics-two.md

 ## SELECT FROM

-Fetch all the records in the table, here `*` will reffer to the all columns in the table
+Fetch all the records in the table, here `*` will refer to the all columns in the table

 ```sql
 SELECT * FROM person;